reconverse/incidence2/tests/testthat/_snaps/incidence.md

 # multi-day, no groupings and without count work as expected

-    An incidence2 object: 43 x 2
+    An incidence object: 43 x 2
     731 cases from 2020-01-01 to 2021-12-31
     interval: 17 days
     cumulative: FALSE